-The 1.8L _Nu_ engine has been ticking owners off with its constant ticks and connecting rod knocks.
-The engine appears to be predisposed to engine bearing failure and oil sludge.
-Now there are allegations that Hyundai is purposely placing blame on owners maintenance habits in order to avoid warranty repairs, even though most Nu engine problems happen well before the automaker’s 100,000 mile warranty expires.
+The 1.8L Nu engine has been ticking owners off with its constant ticks, connecting rod knocks, predispostion to engine bearing failure and problems with oil sludge.
+These problems all happen within Hyundai's 10-year / 100,000 mile warranty, but the automaker is allegedly placing blame on owner maintenance habits in order to avoid honoring their end of the deal.

-For a bit of backstory, the 1.8L Nu engine was first introduced in the 2011 Elantra.
+For a bit of backstory, the 1.8L Nu engine was first introduced in the 2011 Elantra to welcome in the vehicle’s 5th generation.
 It aimed to “fill the gap” between Hyundai’s 1.6L Gamma and 2.0L Theta engines, while improving on the fuel economy of its 1.8L Beta predecessor.

 |Beta 1.8L||130hp||126 ft.lb||9.2:1||Cast Iron|

 The engine offers similar power to the Beta engine, but its “unique configuration results in a block that is 30 percent lighter than an iron block, shedding more than 74 pounds off the entire engine weight1.

 A less bulky engine is a good thing when you’re undoubtedly going to have to haul it to ths scrap yard soon.